GeorgDangl/angular-material-shared/README.md

 ## Functionality

+### Header

+The `dangl-header` component can display a common header in all Dangl**IT** apps.
+It additionally supports to display an information if it is in a preview environment.

 ### Footer

-There is a `dangl-footer` component that show copyright info.
+There is a `dangl-footer` component that shows copyright info.

 ### TinyMCE Editor